Infant of diabetic mother

 - Small left colon syndrome.
 Causes symptoms of intestinal blockage.

 If you are pregnant and receiving regular prenatal care, routine testing will show if you develop gestational diabetes.

-If you are pregnant and have diabetes that is not under control, call your doctor right away.
+If you are pregnant and have diabetes that is not under control, call your provider right away.

-If you are pregnant and are not receiving prenatal care, call your health care provider for an appointment.
-You can also call the State Board of Health for instructions on how to obtain state-assisted prenatal care.
+If you are pregnant and are not receiving prenatal care, call a provider for an appointment.

-Women with diabetes need special care during pregnancy to prevent complications.
-Controlling blood sugar and getting diagnosed with gestational diabetes early can prevent many problems.
+Women with diabetes need special care during pregnancy to prevent problems.
+Controlling blood sugar can prevent many problems.

-Carefully monitoring the infant in the first hours after birth may prevent complications due to low blood sugar.
-Monitoring and treatment in the first few days may prevent complications due to high bilirubin level.
+Carefully monitoring the infant in the first hours and days after birth may prevent health problems due to low blood sugar.